Amazon CloudFront Now Supports Streaming Media Content

 - Bucket Explorer – Now includes support for creating streaming distributions and also displays the type (private, streaming, or public) for each distribution.

 - CloudBuddy – – The newest release adds support for CloudFront streaming and for the recently announced Private Content feature.
-They’ve also put together a very handy Media Streaming Tutorial.

 - CloudBerry Explorer – The new release of CloudBerry Explorer includes complete support for CloudFront Streaming.
 You can create a streaming distribution, preview the media in the player of your choice, and even generate an HTML snippet using a template system.